 Dean of the Faculty of Economic and Management Sciences.

-Formerly Chair of Management, Professor in Entrepreneurship, Small and Medium Enterprise Management in the School of Business and Finance.
+He is the Professor in Entrepreneurship, Small and Medium Enterprise Management in the School of Business and Finance.
 Teaches graduate courses in Entrepreneurship and Enterprise Development, Ethics and Leadership.
 Supervises doctoral and master's candidates.

 His research interests are in entrepreneurship, social entrepreneurship, leadership.
 Member of an international team teaching Entrepreneurship and Small Business Management in South-east Asia.